Mood disorders research

 Bipolar Disorder Research Network (BDRN)

-Our mood disorders research group plays an active part in the Bipolar Disorder Research Network, along with colleagues at Birmingham University.
-This is the largest study of its kind in the world, with over 5000 members of the public recruited to date.
+Our mood disorders research group played active part in the Bipolar Disorder Research Network.
+This is the largest study of its kind in the world, with over 5000 members of the public recruited.

-BDRN's current area of interest is bipolar disorder, pregnancy and childbirth, and the team works closely with Action on Postpartum Psychosis (APP).
+One major area of interest was bipolar disorder, pregnancy and childbirth, and we worked closely with Action on Postpartum Psychosis (APP) on this.

 Bipolar Education Programe Cymru (BEPC)

 The mood disorders research has lead to the production of Bipolar Education Programme Cymru (BEPC).
-This Award winning psychoeducation programme and its online equivalent Beating Bipolar are delivered in partnership with the National Centre for Mental Health and SmileOn Healthcare Learning, with support from the Big Lottery Fund.
+This award winning psychoeducation programme delivered in partnership with the National Centre for Mental Health and SmileOn Healthcare Learning, with support from the Big Lottery Fund.

 The programme aims to equip people with bipolar disorder with the tools and techniques needed to better manage their condition.